ethereum-optimism/optimism/specs/derivation.md

 All frames in a batcher transaction must be parseable.
 If any one frame fails to parse, the all frames in the transaction are rejected.

-Batch transactions are authenticated by verifying the `to` address of the transaction matches the batch inbox address, and the `from` address matches the batch-sender address in the [system configuration][g-system-config] at the time of the L1 block that the transaction data is read from.
+Batch transactions are authenticated by verifying that the `to` address of the transaction matches the batch inbox address, and the `from` address matches the batch-sender address in the [system configuration][g-system-config] at the time of the L1 block that the transaction data is read from.

 ### Frame Format